ngpal/brainspace/content/index.md

 This project is my hands-on dive into the world of peer-to-peer (P2P) systems and networking.
 I'll be documenting everything along the way—from the first spark of inspiration to the final line of code (and probably a few late-night debugging sessions in between).

 ---
+## Where Can You Find Me?
+You can find all my projects, (WIP and completed) on my [GitHub](https://github.com/ngpal), and you can reach out to me at nandagopalnmenon@icloud.com!

+---
 ## Closing Thoughts
 BrainSpace is a work in progress—just like me.
 Stick around, and you’ll see how ideas evolve, how projects come to life, and maybe even catch a glimpse of some occasional tech-related humor.